 You are legally responsible for ensuring that your vehicle is in a roadworthy state and complies with the Road Traffic laws.
 You will be in control of the vehicle at all times and therefore have sole responsibility for all your actions during observed runs.

-We expect your vehicle to be clean, with windows free from stickers and other obstructions and the inside of the vehicle tidy, with no loose items.
+We expect your vehicle to be clean, with windscreen & windows free from stickers and other obstructions and the inside of the vehicle tidy, with no loose items.

-To be eligible to join as an Associate a driver must hold a full UK driving license for the category of vehicle, which is to be used for observed drives.
+To be eligible to join as an Associate, a driver/rider must hold a full UK driving license for the category of vehicle, which is to be used for observed drives.

 The Associate subscription must be paid.
 The subscription is for administration and the benefit of Group funds.
 Guidance on observed drives is free of charge.